 UniCredit announces new ESG targets as part of a long-term commitment to sustainability: Do the right thing!

 Sustainability Matters.
 It is a key lever for our future business strategies and a critical component of our bank's success.

 Sustainability is part of our Group's DNA and a key component of our business model.
 UniCredit is committed to protecting our natural capital, including the environment.
 Every company has to do more than 'business as usual' - it is now the time to act and make an impact.
 Building a sustainable future is an important challenge for both people and businesses.
 These new measures are part of our wider sustainability strategy, to make sure that we always: Do the right thing!

 Targets set for 2023

 UniCredit has set new sustainability targets to further reduce both its direct environmental impact through specific energy choices and its loan portfolio exposure to controversial sectors businesses.

-We have already cut our greenhouse gas emissions by half since 2008.
-We are on target to reach a 60% reduction by 2020 and an 80% reduction by 2030.
+We have already cut our greenhouse gas emissions by more than half since 2008.
+In 2020 we reached our target of 60% reduction and we are on track to achieve 80% of reduction by 2030.
 All electricity consumption in the bank's buildings in Italy, Germany and Austria will come from renewable energy sources by 2023.
 We have already reached this target in Italy and Germany and we are on the right track in Austria.

 Plastic free by 2023.
 The bank is distributing re-usable metal drinking bottles across the Group.
 Plastic bottles have been removed from break areas and plastic items from canteens.
 All single-use plastic will be removed from all UniCredit buildings by 2023.

 UniCredit is also reducing the use of paper.
-In 2018, around 60% of the bank's copy paper had an environmental label certifying its sustainable credentials.
-The Group is using technology to further limit the use of paper through projects like the Paperless Branch Program in Italy, which led to the scanning and digital storage of around 9 million documents last year.
+The Paperless Branch Program in Italy led to the scanning and digital storage of around 31 million documents since 2017.

 Partnering with our customers in the shift to a low-carbon economy